gesievi/RADii/docs/tutorial/Viewer_PC/documentation_rst/1_Connect.rst

    - Nickname - displayed for others on the server

-    Note: If you type in a channel name that does not exist so far it is generated and you will be able to connect nonetheless, this means that in case of a typo you will not be notified that something is wrong with your channel name.
+    *Note*: If you type in a channel name that does not exist so far it is generated and you will be able to connect nonetheless, this means that in case of a typo you will not be notified that something is wrong with your channel name.

 4. **Subscription**